 Tenace became the first major leaguer to homer in his first two at-bats in the World Series.
 “I never hit two home runs in one game before,” he exclaimed.
 “The first one was on a fastball out over the plate.
 The second was on a hanging curve.”4

 He was not finished, as he added round-trippers in Games Four and Five.
 He had hit only five home runs in the regular season, and had four in the Series.
 The four home runs tied a major-league mark for home runs in a World Series.
-After number 4 the scoreboard at the Oakland Coliseum delivered this message to Tenace, and the 49,000-plus fans: The mark equaled those of Babe Ruth, Duke Snider, Lou Gehrig, and Hank Bauer.
+After number four, the scoreboard at the Oakland Coliseum delivered this message to Tenace, and the 49,000-plus fans: The mark equaled those of Babe Ruth, Duke Snider, Lou Gehrig, and Hank Bauer.
 “I don’t belong with those guys,” Tenace remembered thinking to himself.5

 Cincinnati catcher Johnny Bench credited Tenace with taking advantage of mistakes.
 “Any time a batter hits a home run, he hits a pitcher’s mistake — and I see a lot of that behind the plate,” Bench said.
 “Tenace hit a curveball that hung and a couple of sliders that didn’t slide.
 But Gene knew what to do when he got those mistakes, and that’s what counts.”6